-Efficiency: our Toxicologist will streamline the nonclinical program specifically for your product, and will not simply apply a "check box" approach for study requirements.
+Efficiency: our toxicologists will streamline the nonclinical program specifically for your product, and will not simply apply a "check box" approach for study requirements.

-Impartial bidding process: our Toxicologist will obtain competitive bids from multiple nonclinical CROs.
+Impartial bidding process: our toxicologists will obtain competitive bids from multiple nonclinical CROs.

-Team approach: our Toxicologist will work closely with the CMC, Clinical, and Regulatory experts at Cato Research.
+Team approach: our toxicologists will work closely with the CMC, clinical, and regulatory experts at Cato Research.

-Regulatory experience: our Toxicologist will transition seamlessly from the planning and execution of the nonclinical program, to presenting and discussing the nonclinical data with the regulatory authorities.
+Regulatory experience: our toxicologists will transition seamlessly from the planning and execution of the nonclinical program, to presenting and discussing the nonclinical data with the regulatory authorities.